-The definitions in in this section shall be applicable to this Article and supplement the definitions provided in United States Pharmacopeia (USP) General Chapter 797 (USP Chapter 797), titled Pharmaceutical Compounding - Sterile Preparations.
-The following definitions apply to this article and supplement the definitions provided in USP Chapter 797 for compounded sterile preparations (CSPs).
+The definitions in in this section shall be applicable to this Article and supplement the definitions provided in United States Pharmacopeia (USP) General Chapter 797 (Chapter 797), titled Pharmaceutical Compounding - Sterile Preparations.

-- (a) "Compounding personnel" means any person involved in any procedure, activity, or eversight direct supervision and control of the preparation of CSPs empounding process. - (b) "Designated compounding area or compounding area" means a restricted location within a facility that limits access, where only activities and items related to compounding are present. - (c) "Designated person(s)" means one or more individuals assigned by the pharmacist-in-charge (PIC) to be responsible and accountable for the performance and operation of the facility and personnel as related to the preparation of the compounded sterile preparations.
+- (a) "Compounding personnel" means any person involved in any procedure, activity, or oversight of the compounding process. - (b) "Designated compounding area or compounding area" means a restricted location within a facility that limits access, where only activities and items related to compounding are present. - (c) "Designated person(s)" means one or more individuals assigned by the pharmacist-in-charge (PIC) to be responsible and accountable for the performance and operation of the facility and personnel as related to the preparation of the compounded sterile preparations.
 Nothing in this definition allows for the designated person to exceed the scope of their issued license.
-When the designated person is not a pharmacist, the PIC must review all practices related to the operations of the facility that require professional judgment. - (d) "Diluent" means a liquid with no pharmacological activity used in reconstitution, such as sterile water for injection. - (e) "Essentially a copy" of a commercially available drug product means all preparations that include the same active pharmaceutical ingredient(s) (API(s)) as the commercially available drug products, except that it does not include any preparations in which there has been a change made for an identified individual patient that produces a clinically significant difference, as determined by a prescribing practitioner, between that compounded preparation and the comparable commercially available drug product. - (f) "Integrity" means retention of strength until the beyond use date provided on the label, when the preparation is stored and handled according to the label directions. - (g) "Quality" means the degree to which the components and preparation meets the intended specifications, complies with relevant law and regulation, and means the absence of harmful levels of contaminants, including but not limited to filth, putrid, or decomposed substances, the absence of active ingredients other than those listed on the label, or the absence of inactive ingredients other than those listed on the master formulation record as specified in USP 797.
+When the designated person is not a pharmacist, the PIC must review all practices related to the operations of the facility that require professional judgment. - (d) "Diluent" means a liquid with no pharmacological activity used in reconstitution, such as sterile water for injection. - (e) "Essentially a copy" of a commercially available drug product means all preparations that include the same active pharmaceutical ingredient(s) (API(s)) as the commercially available drug products, except that it does not include any preparations in which there has been a change made for an identified individual patient that produces a clinically significant difference, as determined by a prescribing practitioner, between that compounded preparation and the comparable commercially available drug product. - (f) "Integrity" means retention of strength until the beyond use date provided on the label, when the preparation is stored and handled according to the label directions. - (g) "Quality" means the degree to which the components and preparation meets the intended specifications, complies with relevant law and regulation, and means the absence of harmful levels of contaminants, including but not limited to filth, putrid, or decomposed substances, the absence of active ingredients other than those listed on the label, or the absence of inactive ingredients other than those listed on the

-(h) "Strength" means amount of active ingredient per unit of a compounded drug preparation.
+- master formulation record as specified in USP 797. - (h) "Strength" means amount of active ingredient per unit of a compounded drug preparation.